12.2. Starting Logical Replication

 (3 rows)

-The system view pg_publication_tables shows information about the mapping between publications and the tables they belong to.
+The system view pg_publication_tables shows the mapping between publications and the tables they belong to.

 testdb=# -- Publisher